Richter-tuned harmonica

-The Richter-tuned harmonica, or 10-hole harmonica (in Asia) or blues harp (in America), is the most widely known type of harmonica.
+The Richter-tuned harmonica, 10-hole harmonica (in Asia) or blues harp (in America), is the most widely known type of harmonica.
 It is a variety of diatonic harmonica, with ten holes which offer the player 19 notes (10 holes times a draw and a blow for each hole minus one repeated note) in a three-octave range.

-The standard diatonic harmonica is designed to allow a player to play chords and melody in a single key.
-Because they are only designed to be played in a single key at a time, diatonic harmonicas are available in all keys.
-Harps labeled G through B start (on hole 1 blow) below middle C, while Harps labeled D♭ through F♯ start above middle C (C4).
-Here is the layout for a standard diatonic harmonica, labeled C, starting on middle C (C4).
+The standard diatonic harmonica is designed to enable playing chords and melody in a single key.
+Because of this design, playing in different keys requires the player to have a separate instrument for each key they play in.
+Harps labeled G, A♭, A, B♭ or B start (on hole 1 blow) below middle C, while those labeled D♭ through F♯ start above middle C (C4).
+Here is the layout for a standard diatonic harmonica, labeled C, starting on middle C (C4):

-Although there are three octaves between 1 and 10 "blow", there is only one full major scale available on the harmonica, between holes 4 and 7.
+Although there is a three-octave distance between 1 and 10 "blow", there is only one full major scale available on the harmonica, using holes 4 through 7.
 The lower holes are designed around the tonic (C major) and dominant (G major) chords, allowing a player to play these chords underneath a melody by blocking or unblocking the lower holes with the tongue.
-The most important notes (the tonic triad C–E–G) are given the blow, and the secondary notes (B–D–F–A), the draw.
+The notes most important in the key (the tonic triad C–E–G) play during the blow, and the secondary notes (B–D–F–A) are on the draw.